Kotlin/KEEP/proposals/stdlib/success-or-failure.md

   } yield source.getLines()
 ```

-Adapting functions used here to Kotlin style, one can write this code in Kotlin
+Adapting functions used here to Kotlin style, one can write this code in Kotlin,
-with the same semantics of aborting further progress on the first failure in the following way:
+with the same semantics of aborting further progress on the first failure, in the following way:

 ```kotlin
 fun getURLContent(url: String): List<String> {